saniyaparvez13/intelligent-ai-attendance-system/README.md

 # 🎯 Objectives

-- Automate classroom attendance using AI technologies
+- Assist teachers in managing classroom attendance using AI-based recognition technology.
-- Reduce manual attendance workload for teachers
+- Reduce manual attendance workload for teachers.
-- Minimize proxy attendance and human errors
+- Minimize proxy attendance and human errors.
-- Provide a digital attendance tracking platform
+- Provide a digital platform for efficient attendance tracking and record management.
-- Improve accuracy and efficiency using Computer Vision and Machine Learning
+- Improve accuracy and efficiency using Computer Vision and Machine Learning.

 ---